Venturing to Capitol Reef National Park in a Campervan

 Day 3 – Back home, tired and happy, we go

-Before you leave Capitol Reef to head out and make the drive back to our campervan HQ in either Las Vegas or Denver, we suggest taking one last hike along Hickman Bridge.
-This 1.7-mile out and back trail is beloved by visitors of Capitol Reef.
+Before head out and make the drive back home, we suggest taking one last hike along Hickman Bridge.
+This 1.7-mile out and back trail is beloved by visitors.
 This hike leads you through natural bridges with beautiful views of natural rock formations and sky-high cliffs the entire way.

 We love to see what our campervan travelers get up to; make sure to tag us on social media (@nativecampervans), you could be featured on our social media!
 Happy campervanning!